tobyweston/essential_acceptance_testing/manuscript/part2/questions.md

-## How does agile acceptance testing differ from conventional style UAT?
+## How does agile acceptance testing differ from conventional UAT?

 > "It would interesting to know how Agile Acceptance testing is different from traditional user acceptance testing in Waterfall model."